 3. Buy a ‘power blender’ and drink your veg

-The new range of ‘power blenders’ on the market (the Nutribullet being the best known) and in one go in the morning, you can consume enough fruit and vegetables to have you bursting with health in no time.
+Using well-known ‘power blenders’ on the market (the Nutribullet being the best known), in one go in the morning you can consume enough fruit and vegetables to have you bursting with health in no time.
 There are countless options for smoothies available both online and in smoothie books.
 Of course, when you don’t want to make a mess of the kitchen you can just pop into our café for one.